 The minimum age to sign up is 13, making this an excellent opportunity for most teens.

-Customer service jobs tend to be hourly positions that, at a minimum, require a good internet connection and possibly a headset, depending on the job.
+Customer service jobs are hourly positions that, at a minimum, require a good internet connection and a headset, depending on the job.

-One of the most popular ways to sell your photographs online is with licensing.
-You can license your photos to brands, publishers, or anyone needing images.
+Licensing is one of the most popular ways to sell your photographs online.
+You can license your photos to brands, publishers, or anyone looking for digital images.

-Stock photography sites like Alamy, Depositphotos, and Shutterstock make it simple to upload your photos and sell the rights to use them.
+Stock photography sites like Depositphotos and Shutterstock make it simple to upload your photos and sell the rights to use them.